Shadows and subsystems of generalized probabilistic theories: when tomographic incompleteness is not a loophole for contextuality proofs: Proof of Theorem

 \section{Proof of Theorem~\ref{thm:Holevo}}

 We now prove Theorem~\ref{thm:Holevo}.

 \holevo*

-\begin{proof} Consider an arbitrary polytopic GPT $G$---that is, any GPT in which the state space $\Omega_G$ is a polytope and the effect space $\mathcal{E}_G$ is a polytope.\footnote{In fact, the proof does not rely on the effect space being a polytope.} As $G$ is a proper GPT rather than a generic fragment, its states and effects are tomographic for each other.
+\begin{proof} Consider an arbitrary polytopic GPT system $G$---that is, any GPT system in which the state space $\Omega_G$ is a polytope and the effect space $\mathcal{E}_G$ is a polytope.\footnote{In fact, the proof does not rely on the effect space being a polytope.} As $G$ is a proper GPT system rather than a generic fragment, its states and effects are tomographic for each other.
 For simplicity, here we will work with the representation in which states span a vector space $V$, effects live in the dual space $V^*$, and the probability rule is simply the evaluation map.
+The wire labels in the diagrams below describe these vector spaces instead of the GPT systems and fragments, since we consider maps that a priori might not be state/effect maps.

 Because $\Omega_G$ is a polytope, it has a finite set of pure (extremal) states, $\{s_\lambda\}_{\lambda=1}^n\in\Omega_G$, which we order in some arbitrary way as $s_1,\ldots,s_n$.
 Denote the pure states of a classical (simplicial) system as $\{\lambda\}_{\lambda=1}^n$, a unit basis of $\mathds{R}^n$, and order them as well.
 Then, consider the linear map $L:\mathds{R}^n\to V$ defined by the action \beq \btp \begin{pgfonlayer}{nodelayer} \node [style=none] (0) at (0,1.2) {}; \node [style=inc,fill=gray!30] (1) at (0,0.3) {$L$}; \node [style=Wsquareadj] (2) at (0,-1.2) {$\lambda$}; \node [style=right label] (3) at (0,1.2) {$V$}; \node [style=right label] (4) at (0,-0.6) {$\mathds{R}^n$}; \end{pgfonlayer} \begin{pgfonlayer}{edgelayer} \draw [qWire] (0.center) to (1); \draw (1) to (2); \end{pgfonlayer} \etp \quad:=\quad \btp \begin{pgfonlayer}{nodelayer} \node [style=Wsquareadj] (0) at (0,-0.6) {$s_\lambda$}; \node [style=none] (1) at (0,0.6) {}; \node [style=right label] (2) at (0,0.4) {$V$}; \end{pgfonlayer} \begin{pgfonlayer}{edgelayer} \draw [qWire] (0) to (1.center); \end{pgfonlayer} \etp, \quad \forall s_\lambda\in\Omega_G. \eeq